yuto3o/yolox/README.md

 | ✔    | ✔    | ✔    | ✔    | ✔    |      |      | CIoU |      |        |        |
 | ✔    | ✔    | ✔    | ✔    |      | ✔    |      | CIoU |      |        |        |
 | ✔    | ✔    | ✔    | ✔    |      |      | ✔    | CIoU |      |        |        |

+### 3.3 Details

+For tiny version, we freeze backbone for the first 30 epoches (lr=1e-4), and then finetune  all of the trainable variables for another 50 epoches (lr=1e-5).

+For common version, we freeze backbone and do warm-up training (to 5e-4) for first 3 epoches, and then train all variables with cosine annealing learning rate (lr from 5e-4 to 1e-6) for 180 epoches.

 ## 4. Reference